-A fraternity is a group, which usually consists of men like a sorority belongs to women.
+A fraternity is a group, which usually consists of men like a sorority that belongs to women.
 Some fraternities have both, men and women.
-In a fraternity, all members are associated as equals who come together for a purpose which can be beneficial to all the associates.
-Fraternities can be local, national or international.
+In a fraternity, all members are associated as equals who come together for a purpose that can be beneficial to all the associates.
+Fraternities can be local, national, or international.

 Every fraternity serves a specific goal like work skills, educational studies, sports, law practices, politics, etc. There have been instances when trade unions have grown into fraternities.
 To become a member of a fraternity you must have the specific goal and interests of the fraternity and must have something to offer as well.
 You should be skilled enough to give and take so that you benefit and so does the fraternity.

 How do you prove that you have it in you, what it takes to be a member of a fraternity?
 Well, there are two ways; write a fraternity interest letter or ask someone (who is already a member) to write a Fraternity Recommendation letter for you.
 Although both methods work, the second way is more inclined to be successful as it’s a recommendation from a member; or a brother as they term it in fraternities.

 You should request a fraternity recommendation letter from a person who knows you well enough to exhibit your qualities that are in tandem with the purpose of a fraternity.
 This may be not so important for a work skill or an educational studies fraternity, but for most other fraternities it is necessary.
 A friend of mine was a member of an authors fraternity and someone requested to write a fraternity recommendation letter.
 Following is the letter that my friend wrote.

 Subject: Fraternity recommendation letter for Neil Perry To,

 Brother John Nolan

 Free Thinkers Fraternity,